JThungu/monty/README.md

 rotl: Rotates the stack to the top.
 rotr: Rotates the stack to the bottom.
 swap: Swaps the top two elements of the stack.
-For a complete list of Monty operations, please refer to the Monty language documentation.
+For a complete list of Monty operations, please refer to the Monty language documentation..